writing your resume

 • Put your latest experience first.

-• List your responsibilities and accomplishments in an easy to skim bullets, not in paragraphs.
-Start each bullet with a strong verb (e.g, Lead, Managed, Created, Conducted).
+• Concisely write your responsibilities and accomplishments in an easy to skim bullets or short paragraphs.
+Start each sentence with a strong action verb that supports the skills you are highlighting (e.g., Lead, Managed, Created, Conducted, Developed).

-• Avoid listing your duties, prioritize highlighting your successes, initiatives you have taken
+• Avoid listing your duties.
+Prioritize highlighting the successes and initiatives you have taken.

-• Where possible, quantify your results in past experiences to show the impact you had in your role.
+• Where possible, quantify your results in past experiences to show your impact in your role.

 • Possible framework: results or what you achieved + compared to before or why your efforts were necessary + the actions you took or skill(s) you applied.